mozilla/addon-sdk/doc/dev-guide-source/guides/stability.md

 * a [stability index](dev-guide/guides/stability.html#Stability Index)
 that defines how stable each module is
 * a [deprecation process](dev-guide/guides/stability.html#Deprecation Process)
-that is intended to enable the SDK to remove or change APIs when necessary, while giving developers enough time to update their code.
+that defines when and how stable SDK APIs can be changed or removed from future versions of the SDK while giving developers enough time to update their code.

 ## Stability Index ##